Killing of Binyamin Meisner: Perpetrators

 Six Arabs were tried by an Israeli court for murder and convicted in July 1989.
 Ommar Mohammad Kalabuna (Amar Muhamed Khanis Kalbune), a 19-year-old alleged to have participated in the killing, was himself killed in clashes between Arabs and Israelis in Nablus in September 1989.
 Ibrahim Taktuk and Samir Na’anish (Samir Al-Nanish), a "Fatah activist", were tried and sentenced to prison for life.
 Their houses were demolished by the Israeli military, as was the house from which the concrete block that killed Meisner was taken, even though according to B'Tselem inhabitants were not involved in the incident.

-Prosecutors argued for life sentences on the grounds that murdering Meisner by dropping a large object onto him was a more heinous crime than the killing of Esther Ohana by throwing rocks at the car in which she was riding, a crime for which the perpetrators were sentenced to 11 to 13 years in prison.
+Prosecutors argued for life sentences on the grounds that killing Meisner by dropping a large object onto him was a more heinous crime than the killing of Esther Ohana by throwing rocks at the car in which she was riding, a crime for which the perpetrators were sentenced to 11 to 13 years in prison.

 Samir Na’anish (Samir Al-Nanish; Samir Na’neesh) was released from prison in 2013.

 Taktuk Ibrahim (Taqtuq Lutfi Halma Ibrahim) was released from prison in December, 2013.